Section 1. NAME

 - receiving any award or prize of monetary value which has not been approved by the Rhode Island Interscholastic League.

-- capitalizing on athletic fame by receiving money or gifts of monetary value (scholarships to institutions of higher learning are specifically exempted).
+- capitalizing on athletic fame by receiving money or gifts of monetary value in affiliation or connection with activities involving the student’s school team, school or the Rhode Island Interscholastic League (scholarships to institutions of higher learning are specifically exempted).

 - signing a professional playing contract in that sport.

 - Accepting a nominal standard fee or salary for instructing, supervising or officiating in an organized youth sports program or recreation, playground or camp activities shall not jeopardize amateur status.
 “Organized youth sports program” includes both school and non-school programs.
 Compensation for giving private lessons is permissible if approved by the state association.
 A high school student who loses amateur status may apply to the League for reinstatement in the interscholastic program after waiting a period of one (1) year.

 - Only awards of no intrinsic value and approved by the Rhode Island Interscholastic League may be accepted by a high school student-athlete as a result of participation in school or non-school competition in a sport recognized by the League.